tensorflow/docs/site/en/guide/core/index.md

 ## Next steps

 The *Build with Core* documentation provides tutorials of basic machine learning concepts from scratch.
-These tutorials in this section help you get comfortable with writing low-level code with Core APIs that you can then apply to more complex use cases of your own.
+The tutorials in this section help you get comfortable with writing low-level code with Core APIs that you can then apply to more complex use cases of your own.